 If you haven’t purchased your ticket yet then you can opt for a philanthropy ticket, which will give you one ticket to PowerUp plus provide a generous donation to the fund.
 Alternatively, you can click here to donate.
 Every dollar will go towards another attendee’s ticket, travel, accommodation and food.
 Thank you for your generosity.

-Your ticket covers you for the entire two-day conference, morning and afternoon tea, and an invite to the Saturday evening PowerUp Social.
+Your ticket covers you for the entire two-day conference, coffee and tea during break times, and an invite to the Saturday evening PowerUp Social.

 PowerUp aims to keep ticket prices as low as possible by not including lunch in the ticket price.
 Instead a variety of food vendors will be open on-site.
 Accommodation and travel is also not included in the ticket price.